A General Pairwise Comparison Model for Extremely Sparse Networks: Introduction

-where $\Phi(x)$ is the logistic link function defined by $\Phi(x)=(1+e^{-x})^{-1}$.
-Note that in practice, not every pair of subjects admits a comparison.
-Even if it does, it is generally not true that all comparison data can be observed.
-To make the model more realistic, it is further assumed that each pair $(i, j)$ is attached with an independent Bernoulli random variable $n_{ij}\sim Ber(p_n)$ dictating the availability of $X_{ij}$: $n_{ij}=1$ if $X_{ij}$ is observed and $n_{ij}=0$ otherwise. $p_n$ is some constant depending on $n$ and measuring the (edge) density of the network.
-For readers familiar with random graph theory, this modified version can be thought as a coupling of the Erd\H{o}s-R\'enyi graph $G(n, p_n)$ with the BT model.
-Other generalizations include assuming that $n_{ij}$ have binomial distribution $Bin(T, p_n)$ for some constant $ T $.
-More details on the BT model with random graph structures can be found in \cite{MR947340}.
+where $\Phi(\cdot)$ is the logistic link function defined as $\Phi(x)=(1+e^{-x})^{-1}$.
+In practice, not every pair of subjects admits a comparison, and even if it does, not all comparison data can be observed.
+To accommodate such sampling scenarios, the comparison graph is often assumed as an incomplete general graph; a comparison outcome between two subjects is observed if there is an edge between them.
+A common approach to modeling the comparison graph structure is through a generalized random graph.
+In particular, each pair $(i, j)$ is associated with an independent Bernoulli random variable $n_{ij}\sim \Ber(p_{ij,n})$ to determine the availability of $X_{ij}$: $n_{ij}=1$ if $X_{ij}$ is observed and $n_{ij}=0$ otherwise.
+Comparison rates $p_{ij,n}$ are constants and measure the (edge) density of a network. { When $p_{ij,n}$ is independent of $i$ and $j$, namely $ p_{ij,n} = p_n$, the comparison graph is homogeneous and is called the Erd\H{o}s-R\'enyi graph $G(n, p_n)$.} A detailed discussion of the BT models with random graph structure can be found in \cite{MR947340}.

-Despite its simplicity, the BT model may fail to capture the truth when $X_{ij}$ are not binary.
-The specific choice on $\Phi(x)$ also limits the use of the BT model in practice.
-To expand applicability, numerous variants of the BT model have been invented either by considering Likert-scale response or replacing $\Phi(x)$ by a different link function, see \citep{thurstone1927law,MR217963,davidson1970extending,MR1064798}.
+Despite its simplicity, the BT model fails to capture the truth when $X_{ij}$ is not binary.
+The specific choice of $\Phi(x)$ also limits the use of the BT model in practice.
+To generalize, numerous variants of the BT model have been invented either by considering Likert-scale response or by replacing $\Phi(x)$ with a different link function \citep{thurstone1927law,MR217963,davidson1970extending,MR1064798}.
 These choices are usually case-dependent and a unified treatment is yet to be found, which gives the motivation for the current paper.
-Before going further to explain how to generalize the BT model as well as develop a consistent estimation theory under the generalized framework, we recall a few existing inference results in the BT model.
+Before going further to explain how to generalize the BT model as well as developing a consistent estimation theory under the generalized framework, we recall a few existing inference results in the BT model.